hasindu2008/slow5lib/examples/adv/README.md

 You can invoke [build.sh](build.sh) from slow5lib directory as `examples/adv/build.sh` to compile the example programmes.
 Have a look at the script to see the commands used for compiling and linking.
 Also make sure you get familiar with the basic examples first, before trying these advanced examples.

+A public template repository that demonstrates the advanced use of slow5lib is available at [https://github.com/hasindu2008/slow5-template-x].